Imagine Hypnotics Phone: 919-745-1225 E-Mail

 Can hypnosis help me remember misplaced items?

-Can regression lead to "false memories"?
-False memories refers to recall which is not real but constructed thought.
-False memories are rare but can can potentially manifest in one of two ways: 1) if the person conducting the session is inexperienced and asks the client leading questions.
-Questioning under hypnosis should always be asked as open ended questions - never leading, and 2) if a client is under the influence of drugs or alcohol they may experience constructed thought.
+False memories refer to recall which is not real but constructed thought.
+False memories are rare but can potentially manifest in one of two ways: 1) if the person conducting the session is inexperienced and asks the client leading questions (questioning under hypnosis should always be asked as open-ended questions - never leading), and 2) if a client is under the influence of drugs or alcohol they may experience distorted thought.
 No hypnotist should knowingly conduct a session if a client is suspected of being impaired.
-This is why it is highly recommended that anyone seeking a hypnotherapist should do their homework and select a properly trained, certified and experienced practitioner.
-At a minimum, the hypnotherapist should be certified by a major association like the International Association of Counselors and Therapists (IACT) or the National Guild of Hypnotists (NGH).
+It is highly recommended that anyone seeking a hypnotist select a properly trained, certified, and experienced practitioner.
+At a minimum, the hypnotist should be certified by a major association like the International Association of Counselors and Therapists (IACT) or the National Guild of Hypnotists (NGH).

-Are past life memories real?
 The benefits to the client from a past life session can be very profound.
-When I facilitate sessions it is apparent to me the insight and wisdom experienced by the client is streaming through a higher realm of consciousness.
-After a session, many of my clients comment on how their past life memories were free flowing and spontaneous versus what is referred to as constructed recall.
+When I facilitate sessions it is apparent to me that the insight and wisdom experienced by the client is streaming through a higher realm of consciousness.
+After a session, many of my clients comment on how their past life memories were free-flowing and spontaneous versus what is referred to as constructed recall.
 The spontaneity and "sense of knowing" aspect of the experience is a very common theme.
-Constructed recall is not spontaneous or free flowing since it takes time for the mind to piece together or construct images, scenes or events.
+The constructed recall is not spontaneous or free-flowing since it takes time for the mind to piece together or construct images, scenes, or events.

 In the end, the determination of "real or not real" is a question each individual client will need to decide on their own.
-In my opinion, it is far more meaningful to focus on the benefits a past life experience brings to the client in the form of expanded consciousness, higher self-awareness, greater insight and new pathways to healing and opportunity.
+In my opinion, it is far more meaningful to focus on the benefits a past life experience brings to the client in the form of expanded consciousness, higher self-awareness, greater insight, and new pathways to healing and opportunity.

-How does hypnosis differ from meditation?
-Both hypnosis and meditation bridge the unconscious / conscious connection, with meditation typically being without content and not goal driven.
-Hypnosis on the other hand is focused very specifically on content and achievement of the client's goals.
+Both hypnosis and meditation bridge the inner mind / conscious divide, with meditation typically being without content and not goal driven.
+Hypnosis on the other hand is focused very specifically on the content and achievement of the client's goals.
 Unlike meditation, which is wonderful for relaxation and quiet time, hypnosis helps a client create new behaviors that lead to the goals they set for themselves.

 How does hypnosis differ from Neuro-Linguistic Programming (NLP)?